-Some decision-makers have had difficulty distinguishing "sexual orientation" from "gender identity," which may partially explain the lack of gender-specific analyses in transgender and intersex cases.135 The UNHCR Guidelines states that "[t]ransgender is a gender identity, not a sexual orientation and a transgender individual may be heterosexual, gay, lesbian or bisexual."136 For example, a Lebanese claimant testified he was born a female but has dressed and acted like a male since childhood.137 Furthermore, he has undergone a mastectomy and hormone treatments to change his biological sex.
-The RPD considered him to be transsexual, but they suggested that his case fell under "sexual orientation."
-"I find the claimants' evidence regarding the claimant's sexual orientation, as an FTM transsexual who has begun the process of gender reassignment, to be credible."138 In fact, it is not the claimant's sexual orientation that was raised (he considered himself heterosexual) but rather his gender identity: that is, the fact that he was in the process of changing his biological sex.
+Some decision-makers have had difficulty distinguishing 'sexual orientation' from 'gender identity,' which may partially explain the lack of gender-specific analyses in transgender and intersex cases.
+The UNHCR Guidelines states that "[t]ransgender is a gender identity, not a sexual orientation and a transgender individual may be heterosexual, gay, lesbian or bisexual."
+For example, a Lebanese claimant testified he was born a female but has dressed and acted like a male since childhood.
+Furthermore, he has undergone a mastectomy and hormone treatments to change his biological sex.
+The RPD considered him to be transsexual, but they suggested that his case fell under 'sexual orientation': "I find the claimants' evidence regarding the claimant's sexual orientation, as an FTM transsexual who has begun the process of gender reassignment, to be credible."
+In fact, it is not the claimant's sexual orientation that was raised (he considered himself heterosexual) but rather his gender identity: that is, the fact that he was in the process of changing his biological sex.

 It is important to refer to transgender claimants by their chosen name and gender identity.
 If in any doubt, a claimant should be asked which personal pronoun he or she would like used.
-In Martinez v Canada,139 the Federal Court concluded that the RPD mistakenly referred to a transgender man using feminine pronouns and found that he was a "transgender woman."
-While not a reviewable error in the circumstances of the case, the Federal Court does state: "It is, of course, unfortunate that the RPD would refer to [the male transgender claimant] with terminology that does not reflect his own self-concept."140 sexual behavior, though that is often an irritant as well, but more so the fact that sexual minorities challenge dominant gender values.
+In Martinez v Canada, the Federal Court concluded that the RPD mistakenly referred to a transgender man using feminine pronouns and found that he was a "transgender woman."
+While not a reviewable error in the circumstances of the case, the Federal Court does state: "It is, of course, unfortunate that the RPD would refer to [the male transgender claimant] with terminology that does not reflect his own self-concept."

 3.1.4.
-Intersection of Identity Markers
+Intersection of identity markers

 Many identity markers may intersect to create particular vulnerabilities to persecution.
 As mentioned above, gender is an important element to keep in mind.
-In many societies, what offends the dominant powers is often the way in which lesbians, gay men, transgendered and intersex people step outside the bounds of established social norms.141 It is not so much their
+In many societies, what offends the dominant powers is often the way in which lesbians, gay men, transgendered and intersex people step outside the bounds of established social norms.
+It is not so much their sexual behaviour, though that is often an irritant as well, but more so the fact that sexual minorities challenge dominant gender values.

-Other factors may also intersect to create layered vulnerabilities.142 For example, the complex intersection of sexual orientation, gender, and race was seriously considered in relation to a claim from a Tatar lesbian from Russia.143 In assessing the risk of persecution faced by the claimant, the RPD concluded the following:
+Other factors may also intersect to create layered vulnerabilities.
+For example, the complex intersection of sexual orientation, gender, and race was seriously considered in relation to a claim from a